They said

 Her first day of classes in a BFA program at NYU was 9/11.

-So, too, did life-threatening medical & mental health industry abuse and discrimination.
+So, too, did life-threatening medical & mental health industry abuse, discrimination, and ultimately, family separation.

 (Note: Barriers to Autistic identification and working through medical & mental health systems in the US are of significant consequence.